 • Real estate investment trusts (REITs): REITs invest primarily in real estate or real estate loans.
 They are traded like stocks.

 Basically, it depends.
 When thinking about which asset classes you should invest your money in, it might help to consider your unique goals.

-Goals-based investing is an investment approach that, rather than looking at marketing benchmarks, focuses on what you need your money for and when you’ll need your money.
-It allows you to plan for different goals (retirement, house down payment, kids’ college) using different investment strategies.
+Goals-based investing is an investment approach where, rather than looking at market benchmarks, you focus on what you need your money for and when you’ll need it.
+This approach allows you to plan for different goals — think retirement, a house down payment, your kids’ college tuition — using different investment strategies.
 You may also hear it called goals-driven investing.
-To invest according to this philosophy, it’s key to know what your goals are, both short term and long term.
+To invest according to this philosophy, it’s key to know what your goals are, both short-term and long-term.

-Traditional investment strategies measure risk tolerance and look at portfolio returns.
+There are also traditional investment strategies to try.
+These measure risk tolerance and look at portfolio returns.
 Using that information, you’d decide how you wanted to invest and what your portfolio should look like.

 Where Should You Start?

-How you should invest typically depends on multiple factors, including your personality, your risk tolerance, and how actively you want to be involved.
-You can gain quick insights into what type of investor you might be with this online quiz.
+How you should invest typically depends on multiple factors, including your personal preferences, your risk tolerance, and how actively you want to be involved.
+In other words, it’s important to get insight into what type of investor you might be.

-With SoFi active investing, you can invest in what you love, trade stocks of brands you know and believe in, and discover new opportunities based on your interests along the way — and pay zero fees.
+If you need help getting your investing efforts off the ground, SoFi offers both automated and active investing, depending on how hands-on you want to be.
+If you choose SoFi automated investing, SoFi will build and manage your portfolio without charging you an advisory fee.
+With SoFi active investing, you can invest in what you love, trade stocks of brands you know and believe in, and discover new opportunities based on your interests along the way — and pay no commission.

 Investment Risk: Diversification can help reduce some investment risk.
 It cannot guarantee profit, or fully protect in a down market.